totem-tech/documentation/crowdsale-docs/crowdsale-faq.md

 **Yes.**

-A limited supply of free tokens is available from our faucet **before the Crowdsale starts**.
+A limited supply of free tokens is available from our faucet **before the Crowdfunding starts**.
 There are several ways to obtain them:

 **Refer a friend.**